python/cpython/Doc/library/dis.rst

 .. opcode:: LOAD_FROM_DICT_OR_GLOBALS (i)

    Pops a mapping off the stack and looks up the value for ``co_names[namei]``.
-   If the name is not found there, look it up in the globals and then the builtins, similar to :opcode:`LOAD_GLOBAL`.
+   If the name is not found there, looks it up in the globals and then the builtins, similar to :opcode:`LOAD_GLOBAL`.
    This is used for loading global variables in :ref:`annotation scopes <annotation-scopes>` within class bodies.